MicrosoftDocs/Viva/Viva/glint/setup/questions-setup.md

 Adding a target to a specific question ensures that only the population targeted sees it within the survey.
 Using the search boxes, select a User Role to include or exclude.
 When finished, select **Save Changes**.

+### Edit Question
+The Edit Question slider window provides two tabs for set up:
+- Question Configuration
+- Associated Programs

+#### Question Configuratuion

+There is lots to do here!
+For each item you'd like to edit, you may:
+- Select a **Language** from those prepopulated in the dropdown menu
+- See the **Question Type** - rating, multiple choice, comment
+- Assign a **Reporting Label** for easy identification
+- **Question Text** - The wording for this item appears.
+Using the **+ button** allows you to edit the question.

+- >[!IMPORTANT]
+- > Try not to edit our standard survey items!
+Item edits may impact language translations and the item's intention, which can subsequentlly affect the accuracy of the benchmark tied to the question.

 ### Delete survey items

 Remove this question (item) from the program.

-## Edit the "Thank You!" message people wiil see when they submit their survey
+## Edit the "Thank You!" message people see when they submit their survey

-Customize the 'Thank You!' message for the survey by hovering over the box with the "Thank You!" message and select it.
+Customize the 'Thank You!' message for the survey by hovering over the box and selecting it.
 In the window that opens you can:

-- Select languages
+- Select languages from the **Language** dropdown menu.
+Languages already made available to your organization in General Settings are available here.
+- Edit **Greeting** - "Thank you!" is prepopulated, but customize that in a way that's comfortable for you.
-- Edit the greeting
+- Edit **Text** - You will see dummy text in the **Text** box.
-- Edit the text content
+  - All of the text in this box can be edited.
+  - The blue fields are *not* intended to be populated. **The blue fields are suggested areas for customization.
+To remove or customize the blue text, delete it.**

-When you've finished, select **Save Changes**.
+When finished, select **Save Changes**.

-## Add questions to a survey cycle
+## Add items to a survey cycle

-You can add questions to specific question cycles by selecting the corresponding question cycle number next to the question.
-For example, if you only want a certain question asked on the first survey, deselect all numbers except for 1.
+You can add survey items to program cycles by selecting the corresponding cycle number next to the item.
+For example, if you only want a certain item asked on the first survey, deselect all numbers except for 1.

->[!IMPORTANT]
-> Do not edit our standard survey items.
-Item edits may impact language translations and the item's intention, which would affect the accuracy of the benchmark tied to the question.
-Custom items are not mapped to external benchmarks.

 >[!TIP]